Scouts Australia: Award scheme

-The youth award scheme in Australian Scouting consists of awards for proficiency in an adventurous activity, participation in major events, recognition of service, gallantry and meritorious service, and for the practice of Scouting (Queen's Scout, Baden-Powell Award, etc.).
+The organisation's youth award scheme consists of awards for proficiency in an adventurous activity, participation in major events, recognition of service, gallantry and meritorious service and for the practice of scouting (King's Scout, Baden-Powell Award, etc.).

-The peak award for each section is the Joey Scout Promise Award, Grey Wolf Award, Australian Scout Award, Queen's Scout Award, and Baden-Powell Scout Award respectively.
-(The 'Queen's Scout Award' was renamed the 'King's Scout Award', when King Charles III confirmed his Royal Patronage of the Scout Association of Australia.
-King Scout Awarded from May 2024.)
+The peak award for each section is the Joey Promise Award, Grey Wolf Award, Australian Scout Award, King's Scout, and Baden-Powell Scout Award respectively and the badges that are earned from this can be worn on their uniform throughout the rest of their time as a youth member in scouting.

 Lone Scouts

 Lone Scout Groups are for youth unable to attend or find a local Scout group.
 Lones can include people with impairments that inhibit attending regular meetings, people who are constant travellers or go to places at which they are unable to attend a group i.e. boarding school or isolated communities.
-Lone Scout Groups may hold camps or other gatherings to enable their members to come together but, between such events, deliver Scouting virtually via internet, radio and post.
+Lone Scout Groups may hold camps or other gatherings to enable their members to come together but, between such events, deliver programs virtually via internet, radio and post.